 Periodontal disease can be effectively treated using laser therapy.
 According to recent controlled research, lasers produce comparable outcomes to other treatment options, such as scaling and root planing.

-Are you in need of periodontal disease treatment?
+Are you in need of periodontal disease treatment in Glyndon, MD?
 Do you suspect you are showing signs of gum disease development?
 Dr. Leah Romay is happy to evaluate your smile and offer you a treatment plan to restore your dental health and your peace of mind.
-Please schedule an appointment online, and we look forward to seeing you soon.
+To book can appointment, please call our local dentist office or request an appointment online.
+We look forward to seeing you soon.